wootencl/apidocs-v4/source/includes/_claims.md

 Following the standard X12 837 format, the PokitDok claims resource allows applications to easily file claims to designated trading partners.

+When using the claims resource, there is an option to supply a callback_url, which indicates that your application should be notified when the asynchronous processing is complete and a claim acknowledgement has been received from the trading partner.
+When a callback_url is specified, the full claims request activity will be POSTed back to the callback_url.
+A claim acknowledgement will be returned for each submitted claims request.

 Available Claims Endpoints:

 Endpoint | HTTP Method | Description